 A study of the leading foreign problems and policies from the American Revolution to the present time, with special attention to relationships with Western Europe and Latin America and to American participation in solving world problems.
-Fall 1958-59 and alternate years.
+Spring.

 422a, b.
 Greek and Roman History.